anoma/namada-docs/docs/src/introduction/quick-start/intro.md

 Once the `init-validator` transaction is applied in the block and the on-chain generated validator's address is stored in your wallet, you MUST restart the `namada ledger` node to start the node as a validator that you've just created.

-When you restart the node, you might notice log message "This node is not a validator" from Tendermint.
+When you restart the node, you might notice log message "This node is not a validator" from CometBFT.
 This is expected, because your validator doesn't yet have any stake in the [PoS system](../../pos.md).

 We will now add some stake to your validator account.